jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.4.3 CountIf

-Counts the number of occurrences of a specified value in a cell-stack of rasters.
+Counts the number of occurrences of a specified value in a cell-stack of rasters..

 *Parameters*: